ActualTortoise/AD-Forest2Jungle/ADTiering.md

 Tiering in Active Directory is one of the most effective security measures to increase your overall posture.

 In short, it consists of placing all of your Active Directory objects into a designated tier.
-The aim is to completely segregate the different tiers from each other, making privilege escalation much more difficult.
+The aim is to completely isolate the different tiers from each other, making privilege escalation much more difficult.

 The standard is to divide an AD environment into 3 different tiers: